 In contrast to the CPM and DAP, there is bipartisan support for Australia’s RET scheme, which sets a 2020 target for the amount of Australia’s electricity to come from renewable energy sources.
 The scheme has been substantially reformed since it commenced in 2001 with a 2 per cent target.
 In 2009, the target was increased to 20 per cent (41 000 GWh).

-The scheme separated into small-scale and large-scale RET schemes.
-The large-scale RET is the key component of the Government’s DAP to meet Australia’s 2020 emissions pledge.
+The scheme is separated into two parts - the Small-scale Renewable Energy Scheme (SRES) and Large-scale Renewable Energy Target (LRET) as legislated under the Renewable Energy (Electricity) Act 2000 (Cth).
+The SRES provides benefits to households and small businesses, while the LRET devises financial incentives for the establishment or expansion of renewable energy power stations.
+The LRET was the key component of the Government’s DAP to meet Australia’s 2020 emissions target.
 However, following a review of the RET in 2014, the target for 2020 was decreased from 41,000 GWhpa to 33,000 GWhpa in 2015.